 Send a pre-start email

 Send an email to your new employee prior to their first day so they have all the details they need to ensure it goes smoothly.
-Offer a later start time, details on where to park and how to get into the building, and some information on your dress code.
-Also share their itinerary for the first day, or even the first week, so they know what to expect.
+If meeting in-person share details on where to park, how to get into the building, and some information on your dress code.
+If online make sure they have the right equipment and access codes to make their first day a success.
+We suggest offering a later start time on the very first day and also share their itinerary for the first day, or even the first week, so they know what to expect.

 Be prepared for your employee’s first day

 There’s a lot of behind-the-scenes preparation before an employee’s first day, and getting it right is an important step toward creating a positive early employee experience.
-Make sure they have a desk, as well as the equipment and software they need to do their job.
-Decorate their desk with a big “welcome” sign, so the rest of your team knows to stop by and say hi.
-Provision account access for critical systems, like email, Okta, Slack, or anything else your employee will be using daily.
-Finally, put a reminder with the employee’s start time on their manager’s calendar, so the two can sync once the new employee arrives.
+If it’s an in-person role make sure they have a desk, and consider decorating their desk with a big “welcome” sign, so the rest of your team knows to stop by and say hi.
+Provision account access for critical systems, like email, Microsoft teams or Slack, or anything else your employee will be using daily.
+Finally, put a reminder with the employee’s start time on their manager’s calendar, so the two can sync once the new employee starts their day.

 Assign a buddy

 Pair your new employee with a more seasoned employee who can help them fully acclimate and assimilate.
 A buddy is great for all the things a new employee may want to know, but doesn’t want to bother their manager to ask.
-For instance, how to navigate the communal fridge, which nearby bar has the best happy hour, or the process for ordering a laptop mouse.
+For instance, the process for ordering a laptop mouse or how to submit days offs for a pre-planned vacation.

 A formal buddy program may last for several months, until your new employee feels comfortable at your company.
 Meetings may start out weekly, and gradually spread out to once or twice a month.